 A frequent guest with numerous ensembles, Simon has also joined his colleagues at the RIAM’s chamber group ACE (Academy Chamber Ensemble), performing regularly throughout Ireland.

-Simon has previously been a Director of West Cork Music, and continues to be Artistic Director/Managerof The Vanbrugh Camerata.
+Simon has previously been a Director of West Cork Music, and continues to be Artistic Director / Manager of The Vanbrugh Camerata.

-Simon Aspell can list some of the world’s finest artists as chamber music partners including violinists Julian Rachlin, Vivianne Hagner, Rafael Oleg, Anthony Marwood, Priya Mitchell and Catherine Leonard, viola-players Nobuko Imai, Kim Kashkashian, Lawrence Power and Brett Dean, cellists Natalie Clein, Guy Johnston, Ralph Kirshbaum and Robert Cohen, Oboist Nicholas Daniel, Clarinetists Michael Collins and Jorg Widmann and pianists Barry Douglas, Peter Donohoe, Marc Andre Hamelin, Hugh Tinney, John O’Conor, Enrico Pace, Antti Siirala and Phillipe Cassard, The Borodin, Lindsay, Chilingirian, Panocha, Pacifica and Shanghai quartets.
+Simon Aspell can list some of the world’s finest artists as chamber music partners including violinists Julian Rachlin, Vivianne Hagner, Rafael Oleg, Anthony Marwood, Priya Mitchell and Catherine Leonard, viola-players Nobuko Imai, Kim Kashkashian, Lawrence Power and Brett Dean, cellists Natalie Clein, Guy Johnston, Ralph Kirshbaum and Robert Cohen, oboist Nicholas Daniel, clarinetists Michael Collins and Jörg Widmann and pianists Barry Douglas, Peter Donohoe, Marc André Hamelin, Hugh Tinney, John O’Conor, Enrico Pace, Antti Siirala and Phillipe Cassard, the Borodin, Lindsay, Chilingirian, Panocha, Pacifica and Shanghai Quartets.

-The Vanbrugh have been Artists in Residence at University College Cork, since 1990.
+The Vanbrugh have been Artists-in-Residence at University College Cork, since 1990.

 Simon teaches viola and chamber music at both the MTU Cork School of Music, and the Royal Irish Academy of Music, in Dublin.